 When another party’s actions are responsible for your loss, filing a loss of consortium claim can help you hold the at-fault party accountable for their wrongful or negligent actions.
 Recovering damages can help you get the financial stability you need for your future.

-Who Can Sue for Loss of Consortium in Ohio?
+Who Can Sue for Lack of Consortium in Ohio?

 In the case of wrongful death, Ohio law requires the appointment of a personal representative of the victim.
 The personal representative must bring any legal action for the benefit of the surviving spouse, children, or other eligible beneficiaries.